DisCoTec/discotec.github.io/2026/coordination.md

 * Selected Papers of Coordination and Forte 2023, Special Issue of Logical Methods in Computer Science, edited by Marieke Huisman, Sung-Shik Jongmans, Antónia Lopes, and António Ravara.
 In preparation.

 * Selected Software Artefacts from the Papers of DisCoTec 2023 - 18th International Federated Conference on Distributed Computing Techniques, Special Issue of Science of Computer Programming.
 In preparation.
+Available at: [https://www.sciencedirect.com/special-issue/106HX5T86G0](https://www.sciencedirect.com/special-issue/106HX5T86G0)

+* Selected Software Artefacts from the Papers of DisCoTec 2024 - 19th International Federated Conference on Distributed Computing Techniques, Special Issue of Science of Computer Programming.
+In preparation.

+* Selected Software Artefacts from the Papers of DisCoTec 2025 - 20th International Federated Conference on Distributed Computing Techniques, Special Issue of Science of Computer Programming.
+Planned.

 ## Programme Committee